ernstste/landsatlinks/README.md

 - -m | --months\
   Seasonal filter: define the months to be considered.\
   Default: 1,2,3,4,5,6,7,8,9,10,11,12
+- -i | --ingestrange\
+  ingestion time filter: define the time range in which data was added to the USGS EROS archive.
+This can be used to exclude old L9 images which have been reprocessed.\
+  Format: YYYYMMDD,YYYYMMDD\
+  Default: beginning of the archive until today.
 - -t | --tier\
   Landsat collection tier level.\
   Valid tiers: T1,T2,RT\